 Funded research efforts include prehospital care, simulation medicine, global health, and emergency care.

 Many pediatric emergencies are low frequency, high risk events, resulting in scenarios that are well suited to simulation medicine.
-Dr. Cara Doughty, the head of the Texas Children’s Hospital (TCH) simulation center, Dr. Daniel Lemke, and Dr. Bram Welch-Horan are nationally and internationally recognized experts in simulation medicine.
+Dr. Cara Doughty, the head of the Texas Children’s Hospital Simulation Center, Dr. Daniel Lemke, and Dr. Bram Welch-Horan are nationally and internationally recognized experts in simulation medicine.

-PEM faculty are involved in two of the seven nodes within the Pediatric Emergency Care Applied Research Network (PECARN).
+PEM faculty are involved in two of the seven nodes within the Pediatric Emergency Care Applied Research Network.
 Recent projects have included optimal treatment of benzodiazepine-refractory status epilepticus, optimal rate of fluid administration for the reversal of diabetic ketoacidosis, tools to identify adolescents with suicidal ideation and at risk for substance use and abuse, and the creation clinical decision rules to identify febrile neonates at low risk for bacteremia and meningitis.
 Current studies involve creation of decision rules to identify children with cervical spine injuries (to guide imaging studies), headaches (to identify factors associated with emergent intracranial findings on neuroimaging), pulmonary embolism, and sexually-transmitted infections using patient-reported risk factors.
 In addition, we are evaluating optimal fluid resuscitation in children with suspected sepsis.
-In addition, PEM faculty are heavily involved in the Pediatric Emergency Medicine Collaborative Research Committee (PEM CRC) of the American Academy of Pediatrics’ Section on Emergency Medicine and in the Pediatric Emergency Research Network (PERN), a global network of networks.
+In addition, PEM faculty are heavily involved in the Pediatric Emergency Medicine Collaborative Research Committee of the American Academy of Pediatrics’ Division on Emergency Medicine and in the Pediatric Emergency Research Network, a global network of networks.